srxg/srxg/README.md

 - 🔭 Right now, I'm studying for exams and co-authoring a research paper for CiE
 - 🌱 I’m currently trying to get into embedded systems development, kernel stuff, os-dev stuff, wireless chip stuff looks cool too (firmware engineering).
-- 🤞  When University work settles down, I'm hoping to write a basic 32-bit kernel in C for x86, to get my foot in the door.
-I'll probably buy a Oneplus 7 or 8(T) and start contributing to Postmarket OS.
+- 🤞  When University work settles down, I'm hoping to write 802.11n firmware for the RTL8710AF from scratch, a basic 32-bit kernel in C for x86, and a real-time operating system for ARM (to get my foot in the door).
+Might buy a Oneplus 7 or 8(T) and start contributing to Postmarket OS.
 I've got an FPGA laying around, maybe I'll use that to drive VGA, then HDMI.
 If I enjoy the FPGA stuff, I'll probably look into implementing a soft cpu.
 - 🤔 Will start teaching myself electronics/electrical engineering soon, too.

 <!--